ComputationalEmpathy/empathy-ontology/README.md

 * More info: https://www.vistology.com/products/

 Create a .bvr file according to the BaseVISor documentation, and do the following:
-  * Add relativePath="ontology.owl" and set it to the path of the ontology in your local drive.
+  * Add relativePath="empathy-ontology.owl" and set it to the path of the ontology in your local drive.
   * Run the BaseVISor executable with your .bvr file.